 In Wire Wrapping For Beginners, I have a pair of earrings that are Hoops with a Dangle.
-In it, you use pre-made hoops and I teach you how to make the dangle.
+In it, you could use pre-made hoops.

 But, as you’re about to see, it’s really not difficult to make your own hoops!